rohan-ganesh-dev/aegis/README.md

 - **Feedback System**: Users can provide thumbs up/down feedback, automatically creating Jira tickets for negative feedback
 - **FastAPI HIL API**: REST endpoints for programmatic approval workflows

+---

+## 🛤️ Development Journey & Design Decisions

+### Why Hub-and-Spoke (Orchestrator-Specialist) Architecture?

+We evaluated three architectural patterns for multi-agent systems:

+**❌ Peer-to-Peer (Rejected)**
+- Agents communicate directly with each other
+- ⚠️ **Problem**: Complexity grows exponentially (N² connections)
+- ⚠️ **Problem**: No central control, difficult to debug routing decisions
+- ⚠️ **Problem**: Each agent needs to know about all other agents

+**❌ Hierarchical Chain (Rejected)**
+- Agents arranged in a fixed hierarchy (Agent A → Agent B → Agent C)
+- ⚠️ **Problem**: Rigid, can't handle diverse query types
+- ⚠️ **Problem**: Single point of failure at each level
+- ⚠️ **Problem**: Poor scalability when adding new specialists

+**✅ Hub-and-Spoke / Orchestrator Pattern (Chosen)**
+- Central orchestrator routes to specialized agents
+- ✅ **Benefit**: Single source of truth for routing logic
+- ✅ **Benefit**: Easy to add new specialists (just update orchestrator)
+- ✅ **Benefit**: Clear separation of concerns (routing vs execution)
+- ✅ **Benefit**: Simplified debugging (all decisions visible in one place)

+**Key Design Decision**: The orchestrator doesn't execute tasks itself—it analyzes intent and delegates to specialists.
+This mirrors how successful organizations scale: managers route work to domain experts rather than doing everything themselves.

 ## ✨ Key Features (What Makes This Agentic)